mapbox/mapbox-maps-ios/DEVELOPING.md

 This project runs on Apple's Metal rendering framework.
 Prerequisites for running the test app in simulators:
 - macOS 10.15 or later
-- Xcode 12.2.
-There is a known issue with Xcode 12.3 and later, and as such are not currently supported.
-- Swift 5.3 (this is the default)
+- Xcode 12.2+

-This project requires Carthage v0.35.0 or later (and [a valid ~/.netrc file](https://docs.mapbox.com/ios/maps/guides/install/#configure-credentials)) to fetch dependencies.
+This project requires [a valid ~/.netrc file](https://docs.mapbox.com/ios/maps/guides/install/#configure-credentials) to fetch dependencies.

 This project uses [SwiftLint](https://github.com/realm/SwiftLint) to enforce a style guide.
-Make sure you have this installed with `brew install swiftlint` before running in Xcode, otherwise you'll get an error.
+Install it with `brew install swiftlint` and check for lint by running `swiftlint` in the root of the repository.

 This project uses [secret-shield](https://github.com/mapbox/secret-shield) to help block secrets such as access tokens from being exposed.
 Install `secret-shield` by entering `npm install -g @mapbox/secret-shield`.
 Install the pre-commit hook by running `scripts/install-pre-commit/install-pre-commit.sh`